-Activities: Provided support and expertise to develop the framework for the realist evaluation and process tracing aspects of the evaluation; elaborating a process-tracing mechanism and creating draft CMO configurations.
-Worked with the lead researcher on the data analysis for the process tracing component.
+Melanie provided support and expertise to develop the framework for the realist evaluation and process tracing aspects of the evaluation, and conducted data analysis for the process tracing component.

 (British Council) - Project Manager

-Activities: Conducted an evaluability assessment of the Culture & Development strategy, using a document review and key informant interviews to examine existing M&E data and systems within the British Council and assess their strengths and weaknesses.
-Led the development of the toolkit based on the evaluability assessment findings.
-The toolkit included a revised Theory of Change for Culture & Development, and practical M&E guidelines and data collection and analysis tools – designed to meet the specific needs of project staff as well as the challenges of measuring cultural and artistic impact.
+Melanie conducted an evaluability assessment of the British Council’s Culture & Development strategy, using a document review and key informant interviews to assess M&E data and systems within the British Council.
+She led the development of a Culture & Development toolkit for British Council staff, providing practical M&E guidelines and data collection and analysis tools to measure cultural and artistic impact.